Stratos Wealth Partners LTD. Sells 29,067 Shares of iShares MSCI USA ESG Select ETF (NYSEARCA:SUSA)

-Stratos Wealth Partners LTD. trimmed its stake in shares of iShares MSCI USA ESG Select ETF (NYSEARCA:SUSA – Free Report) by 35.4% during the third quarter, according to the company in its most recent 13F filing with the SEC.
-The firm owned 53,044 shares of the company’s stock after selling 29,067 shares during the quarter.
-Stratos Wealth Partners LTD. owned 0.13% of iShares MSCI USA ESG Select ETF worth $4,772,000 as of its most recent SEC filing.
+Stratos Wealth Partners LTD. decreased its holdings in iShares MSCI USA ESG Select ETF (NYSEARCA:SUSA – Free Report) by 35.4% in the third quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+The institutional investor owned 53,044 shares of the company’s stock after selling 29,067 shares during the period.
+Stratos Wealth Partners LTD. owned about 0.13% of iShares MSCI USA ESG Select ETF worth $4,772,000 as of its most recent SEC filing.

-Other hedge funds and other institutional investors also recently made changes to their positions in the company.
-Moors & Cabot Inc. boosted its holdings in shares of iShares MSCI USA ESG Select ETF by 4.6% in the 1st quarter.
-Moors & Cabot Inc. now owns 2,748 shares of the company’s stock worth $266,000 after purchasing an additional 121 shares in the last quarter.
-McAdam LLC boosted its holdings in shares of iShares MSCI USA ESG Select ETF by 5.2% in the 2nd quarter.
-McAdam LLC now owns 2,701 shares of the company’s stock worth $253,000 after purchasing an additional 133 shares in the last quarter.
-HB Wealth Management LLC boosted its holdings in shares of iShares MSCI USA ESG Select ETF by 0.9% in the 3rd quarter.
-HB Wealth Management LLC now owns 16,464 shares of the company’s stock worth $1,481,000 after purchasing an additional 141 shares in the last quarter.
-Flagship Harbor Advisors LLC boosted its holdings in shares of iShares MSCI USA ESG Select ETF by 4.1% in the 2nd quarter.
-Flagship Harbor Advisors LLC now owns 3,672 shares of the company’s stock worth $344,000 after purchasing an additional 146 shares in the last quarter.
-Finally, Retirement Group LLC boosted its holdings in shares of iShares MSCI USA ESG Select ETF by 15.1% in the 4th quarter.
-Retirement Group LLC now owns 1,186 shares of the company’s stock worth $98,000 after purchasing an additional 156 shares in the last quarter.
+Other institutional investors and hedge funds have also modified their holdings of the company.
+Piershale Financial Group Inc. bought a new stake in shares of iShares MSCI USA ESG Select ETF in the second quarter worth $25,000.
+DHJJ Financial Advisors Ltd. bought a new stake in shares of iShares MSCI USA ESG Select ETF in the third quarter worth $35,000.
+FNY Investment Advisers LLC purchased a new position in iShares MSCI USA ESG Select ETF during the third quarter valued at $53,000.
+Coastal Investment Advisors Inc. purchased a new position in iShares MSCI USA ESG Select ETF during the second quarter valued at $62,000.
+Finally, Worth Asset Management LLC purchased a new position in iShares MSCI USA ESG Select ETF during the first quarter valued at $75,000.

 iShares MSCI USA ESG Select ETF Profile